 For the purpose of this survey, please use these definitions when thinking about your institution/organization and what an anchor mission means.

-The Anchor Mission: A commitment to consciously apply the long-term, place-based economic power of the institution, in combination with its human and intellectual resources, to better the long-term welfare of the communities in which the institution is anchored.
+The Anchor Mission: A commitment to consciously apply the long-term, place-based economic power of the institution, in combination with its human and intellectual resources, to deliberately create more economic opportunity to better the long-term welfare of the communities in which the institution is anchored.

 Institution/organization: the building and/or system (the museum, hospital, university, service center, etc.) where you work